pnp/cli-microsoft365/docs/docs/contribute/creating-the-pr.md

 ## Creating the Pull Request

-With everything pushed to your forked repository, you can navigate to the CLI for Microsoft 365 repository and then to the tab [Pull Requests](https://github.com/pnp/cli-microsoft365/pulls).
-Here you will get a green popup to create a PR based on the branch you just published.
-Click on `Compare & pull request` to start the creation of your PR.
-Be sure to give the PR a descriptive title e.g. 'Add command spo group get'.
-Then, explain in the description what you have made.
-Is it a new command, a bug fix, or a minor update in the docs?
-The clearer the information you provide, the quicker your PR can be verified and merged.
-Finally, in the description, be sure to mention the issue that this PR is based on and included it in the following form `Closes #[Id of the issue]`.
+With all your changes pushed to your forked repository, you can navigate to the CLI for Microsoft 365 repository and go to the [Pull Requests](https://github.com/pnp/cli-microsoft365/pulls) tab.
+Here, you'll find a green "New pull request" button that allows you to create a PR based on the branch you just pushed.
+Click on `Compare & pull request` to start creating your PR.
+Make sure to provide a descriptive title for the PR, such as 'Add command spo group get'.
+In the description, explain what you have accomplished—whether it's a new command, bug fix, or a minor update in the documentation.
+The more information you provide, the quicker your PR can be reviewed and merged.
+Finally, mention the issue that this PR is based on and include it in the following format: `Closes #[Id of the issue]`.

-With all this ready, you can click on the button `Create pull request` and then you can await approval from one of our maintainers.
+Once you have filled in all the necessary details, click on the `Create pull request` button and await approval from one of our maintainers.

+## What Happens Next?

+Once your hard work is submitted then it's up to us.
+One of the CLI for Microsoft 365 maintainers will review your PR and provide feedback if necessary.
+If everything looks good, your PR will be merged into the main branch and will be included in the next release of the CLI for Microsoft 365.
+To get some more insight into what happens during this process, check out the [What to expect during a Pull request review](./expect-during-PR.md).